 - Family: Arsinoitheriidae

 Dating and distribution

-Its general built made it similar to current rhinoceros but taking into consideration its behaviour, it used to resemble a hippopotamus – its legs were better adapted to live in water than on the land.
-Its spiracles were wide, lips were enlarged and motile which made it possible to pluck leaves and fruit.
+The general structure of the body resembled modern rhinoceros, but in terms of behavior it was closer to the hippo – its limbs were better adapted to life in water than on land.
+Its nostrils were wide, lips were enlarged and mobile which made it possible to pluck leaves and fruit.
 It had 44 teeth in its oral cavity which were adjusted to consume certain types of vegetation.

 Its height at shoulders was 1.75-2.2 m (5.9-7.2 ft), the length of its body was 3-5 m (9.8-16.4 ft) and its weight could reach about 3-4 tons (6600-8800 lb).

 The animal was covered with very thick skin resembling the skin of present elephants.
 It could be greyish apart from fair stomach and breasts although these are only assumptions based on the analogy.
 The heavy-set body was supported by strong straight legs similar to elephant ones.
 On the land, it used to move in a clumsy manner but in water, wide paws were excellent paddles.